sanathaniel/msa/about/Code.md

 					</ul>
 					<li>The Chair of the Ad-Hoc Committee notifies the accused and shares the written statement of the complaint.</li>
 					<li>The accused will also be asked to provide a written statement providing their account of the activities covered in the complaint.</li>
-					<li>The AHC may meet with the complainant or the accused; solicit evidence from identified witnesses; and consult others with direct knowledge of the event in question.</li>
-					<li>The AHC may consult with Legal Counsel.</li>
-					<li>Any fact finding or written statements provided to the AHC will be shared with either party at their request.</li>
+					<li>The AHC may meet with the complainant or the accused; solicit evidence from identified witnesses; and consult others with direct knowledge of the event in question.
+The AHC also may consult with Legal Counsel.
+Any fact finding or written statements provided to the AHC will be shared with either party at their request.</li>
-					<li>All determinations by the AHC must be unanimous.</li>
+					<li>Violations must be determined through unanimous decision by the AHC.</li>
 					<li>A written summary of the decision and recommended action will be provided in writing to all parties upon completion of the fact-finding and determination process.</li>
 				</ol>
 		</ol>